-Depart Glenwood Springs for a scenic drive through the heart of the Colorado Rockies, passing through the towns of Vail and Silverthorne on your way to Grand Lake Lodge for lunch on your own with an amazing view.
-Then enter Rocky Mountain National Park.
-You will enjoy some hiking and sightseeing along the famed Trail Ridge Road which crests at over 12,000 feet including many overlooks to experience the subalpine and alpine worlds.
-It will be an afternoon of mountain roads, wildlife and breathtaking views.
+Depart Silverthorne for a scenic drive on your way to Grand Lake and the entrance to Rocky Mountain National Park.
+You will enjoy some hiking and sightseeing along the national park’s famed Trail Ridge Road which crests at over 12,000 feet including many overlooks to experience the subalpine and alpine worlds.
+It will be an afternoon of mountain roads, wildlife, and breathtaking views.
 A true Colorado Rocky Mountain High!
 Explore some hiking trails at the guide’s discretion.
-In the late afternoon, return to the valleys of the Front Range with some free time to explore Estes Park.
-Then pass through the fun town of Boulder on your way to Westminster for the night.
-This evening, join the group for a farewell dinner at a local restaurant as you share your experiences from the past week in Colorado.
+In the late afternoon, return to the valleys of the Front Range and join the group for a farewell dinner at a local restaurant as you share your experiences from the past week in Colorado.
 After dinner you will travel to your hotel near the airport.

-Say farewell to Colorado as you head over to the Denver Airport for your flight home.
+Say farewell to Colorado as you head over to Denver International Airport for your flight home.
 Transfers on your own using the hotel airport shuttle as needed.

 - Items of a personal nature (alcohol, room service, etc.)